 There are of course situations where an immediate diaper change is necessary.
 If a diaper is full, or your baby has a blow out then of course you would change it before feeding them.

 Another situation where a diaper change may need to be first is if your baby has sensitive skin.
 Diaper changes were done always first to prevent irritation.

-Should I change baby’s diaper at every feeding
+Should I change the baby’s diaper after every feeding?

 With a newborn, you will most likely change your baby at every feeding but an older infant will need less frequent diaper changes.
-This means that as your baby gets older, they will not need a change at every feeding.
+This means that as your baby ages, they will not need a change at every feeding.

 In the newborn days, your baby will usually need a diaper change every two to three hours.
 This will change as your baby gets older since as they get older and their digestive systems mature, babies will start pooping and peeing less often.

-To be on the safe side, I would check the diaper before feeding then after to see if a change was needed.
-You will also learn your baby’s patterns and will be able to more accurately predict when they’ll need that change.
+To be on the safe side, I would check the diaper before feeding and then after to see if a change was needed.
+You will also learn your baby’s patterns and will be able to predict more accurately when they’ll need that change.

 From talking to other parents, reading various parenting forums, and from personal experience, most seem to agree with changing a diaper before feeding, especially with younger infants.

 There are definitely situations where diaper changes are needed after feeding, but most people seem to feel that changing a diaper beforehand is the best way.
-One reason many parents prefer this is because it tends to make the baby more comfortable.
-Many babies will not settle down to eat until that diaper is changed.
+One reason many parents prefer this is that it tends to make the baby more comfortable.
+Many babies will not settle down to eat until their diaper is changed.